 Renfrewshire Council

-As part of our 'Team Up to Clean Up' campaign, we have invested in our gully cleaning service - increasing the number of machines and crews on the road.
+As part of our 'Team Up to Clean Up' campaign, we have invested in our gully cleaning service and increased the number of machines and crews on the road.

 A gully consists of a concrete pot positioned under the road surface with an iron grate visible from the road.